AnswerDotAI/xmojo/README.md

 The other traits are `MarkdownRepr`, `SVGRepr`, `LaTeXRepr`, and `MIMEBundleRepr`.
 A `Writable` value also receives a `text/plain` representation; other values receive a type-name fallback.

+### Limitations

+- Interrupting a running cell is not yet supported.
+- Rich display currently supports textual MIME data, without binary buffers, display metadata, or transient display IDs.
+- Persistent variables cannot be redeclared or implicitly captured by functions defined in other cells.
+- GPU support is opt-in and currently targets top-level noncapturing kernels.

 ## Modular GPU